 Be proud of the gap

 As with any gap on your CV, the key is not to gloss over it but rather to embrace it as a positive.
 Provide a clear and honest explanation of how you spent the time, focussing on the transferable skills and experience that you gained.
 Don't fall into the trap of thinking that only paid, full-time, permanent employment should be put on your CV – it's not true!
-Voluntary, part-time and freelance work, as well as experiences, are equally valuable.
+You should list voluntary, part-time and freelance work in your CV since they re equally valuable.

 Focus on skills

 Start by identifying the skills you gained during your gap year (you'll find inspiration for these below).
 You'll then need to tie these skills into the jobs that you're interested in.
-Echo the language and keywords of the advert back to the recruiter or employer (without sounding like a parrot), aligning your experience as closely as possible with the vacancy.
+Echo the language and keywords of the advert back in your CV to the recruiter or employer (without sounding like a parrot), aligning your experience as closely as possible with the vacancy.

 Elevate your CV above those of your competitors by highlighting and tracking your work achievements.
 Whilst you might find it challenging to pull achievements from a gap year, consider obstacles you've overcome and positive results you've delivered.